jon-harper/OmniBox/docs/bom.md

 There are no additional materials required for this version.

 !!! note
-    This rear main body must be used with a rear panel or lid that provides an exhaust fan.
+    This rear main body must be used with a :material-alpha-p-box-outline: :material-alpha-r-box: rear panel or :material-alpha-p-box-outline: :material-alpha-l-box: lid that provides an exhaust fan.

-## Tray and Panel Configurations
+## :material-alpha-t-box-outline: Tray and :material-alpha-p-box-outline: Panel Configurations

-### CPU Trays and Display Panels
+### :material-alpha-t-box-outline: :material-alpha-c-box: CPU Trays and :material-alpha-p-box-outline: :material-alpha-d-box: Display Panels

 Most configurations use a display and many will have a CPU.
-See the git [`Trays/CPU`][9] and [`Panels/Display`][10] folders for mounting information specific to your CPU and display mount.
+See the git [`Trays/CPU`][9] and [`Panels/Display`][10] folders for mounting information specific to your CPU tray and display panel.

 ### Other Supported Parts